Washington and Lee Student Summer Independent Research (SSIR)

 An application should be no more than a two-page description of the project and the work to be accomplished during the weeks of the grant, plus a budget page if applicable, with a support statement by the faculty mentor which also certifies the student’s eligibility for the honors thesis.
 During the summer, the student and mentor are expected to stay in regular contact, at least by email, sharing ideas and work-in-progress, and the product of the summer work will be submitted to the mentor for review at the end of the grant period.
 Students will submit a brief report of the summer’s accomplishments to the Dean of the College and Dean of the Williams School by Fall Reading Days.

-The College and Williams School will fund five SSIR grants on a competitive basis.
-Applications are due in late February to the Dean of the College office.
+The College and Williams School will fund four SSIR grants on a competitive basis.
+Applications are due to the Dean of the College office.